On the outer fringes of The City of London, Farringdon has a unique charm of its own.

-Farringdon is still a part of London’s financial centre but less brash and obnoxious about it.
+Farringdon is still a part of London’s financial centre but is less brash and obnoxious.

-Just when I thought I’d seen everything, drank in every bar, eaten in every restaurant, I’d discover something or somewhere new.
+Just when we thought we’d seen everything, drank in every bar, eaten in every restaurant, we’d discover something or somewhere new.

 Ready to explore?
 Discover Farringdon with this insider’s guide.